 These Animals Help Us Survive and They Need YOUR Help!

 Many species of the animals listed above are in danger due to parasitic threats, deforestation, habitat loss, pollution, and other environmental concerns.
-Learn about other animals that benefit environment by clicking here to find out more about why animals are so important to our survival.
+Learn about other animals that benefit the environment by clicking here to find out more about why animals are so important to our survival.

 There are many simple ways you can help animals, including using eco-friendly products, being aware of your environmental impact, and making daily conscientious and compassionate choices.
 We’re all in this together!